 These objectives will benefit policyholders.
 Replicability, market consistency, Solvency II reporting, and stability for undertakings will make easier the valuation of undertakings and the work of supervisors.

-The key components of the risk-free rate are summarised in the table below.
+The key components of the risk-free rate methodology are summarised in Table 1 below.
 They are explained in much greater detail, alongside other components, in the technical documentation.